-Take the once-humble holiday snap.
-You can go back to your mum's house and rifle through photo albums to see hundreds of halcyon memories from your various trips to blurry coastal towns.
+Take the once-humble vacation snap.
+You can go back to your mom's house and rifle through photo albums to see hundreds of halcyon memories from your various trips to blurry coastal towns.
 These days we take dozens of selfies with some kind of monument in the background and they sit on our phones until we delete them three months later to make room for more selfies.

 The thing is about professional photography is that unlike a selfie, it requires a bit of thought and effort.
 You may look at this shot and think, 'Yes, very natural, very spontaneous, so wacky.'
 But, in fact, I had to hold this shot for about three to four excruciating seconds while a throng of people walked past and looked at me with varying levels of disdain.